danieljorgesantos/tech-stack/angular-express-postgresql/README.md

 1. The team only needs to know two languages, js and sql.
 2. Fast
+3. Safe with testing, and Typescript.
+4. Easy to publish.
+5. If you need it, good SEO.
+6. Good for backoffice SPAs and frontoffice SPAs.

+# Disadvantages of this stack

+1. Alot of boilerplate with ngrx.
+2. Added complexity.
+3. On the front, page might take time to be interactive.

 ## FRONT -- Angular 16 + Angular Universal